 Serious complications can include bacteria pneumonia and sepsis.
 The flu virus can also worsen chronic conditions such as congestive heart failure, asthma, and diabetes, and can lead to heart attacks and stroke.

 Be mindful that it’s possible to get the flu after receiving a vaccination.
 This can happen if you become infected with the virus before your vaccine is effective, or if the flu vaccine does not provide adequate coverage against the predominant circulating virus.

 Additionally, you can become sick if you come in contact with a strain of the virus that’s different from the one you were vaccinated against.
-On average, the flu vaccine reduces the risk of illness by between 40 to 60 percent.
+On average, the flu vaccine reduces the risk of illness by between

 The CDC currently recommends either an injectable flu vaccine or a live attenuated intranasal flu vaccine.

 The flu vaccine isn’t one-size-fits-all.
 There are different types of vaccines available.

 One type is the trivalent flu vaccine.
 It protects against three flu viruses: influenza A (H1N1) virus, influenza A (H3N2) virus, and an influenza B virus.